 2. The VPN Reality Check (Feb 2026)

 If you rely on hotel Wi-Fi or get a local SIM, a VPN is mandatory.
-But let’s be blunt: 90% of the VPNs you see advertised on YouTube are currently useless in China.
+But let’s be blunt: Many mainstream VPNs that work well in other countries can be unreliable in China, especially on hotel Wi-Fi or local SIM networks.
+Do not assume a VPN will work just because it is popular on YouTube..
 The GFW’s 2025 update killed their traditional obfuscation.

 What’s actually working: